AFFORDABLE PARADISE ON OAHU'S WAIANAE COAST

 With its own grocery and drug stores, a comprehensive medical center, eateries, banks, hardware suppliers, auto-repair businesses, and a multitude of other services and enterprises, the Waianae Coast is fully self-contained, providing virtually every need required by its residents.

-Veering off towards the mountains from Farrington Highway, the Coast's main thoroughfare, and heading up into the many valleys, a motorist will find numerous agricultural operations, acres of farm lands planted with organic vegetables, tropical tree fruits, and even a small dairy.
+Veering off towards the mountains from Farrington Highway, the Coast's main thoroughfare, and heading up into the many valleys, a motorist will find numerous agricultural operations, acres of farm lands planted with organic vegetables, tropical tree fruits and native-plant restoration efforts.